 - 1. The senior political appointee pay freeze originally took effect on the first day of the first pay period beginning after the January 17, 2014, date of enactment of Public Law 113-76.
 For employees on the standard biweekly pay period cycle, the effective date was January 26, 2014. - 2.
+The pay freeze continues through the last day of the last pay period that begins in calendar year 2024 (that is, January 11, 2025, for those on the standard biweekly pay period cycle).
+(See section A of this attachment.)

-Under the current continuing resolution, the pay freeze continues through February 2, 2024.
-(See section A of this attachment.) - 3.
-The pay freeze applies based on when pay is earned, not when it is paid.
+3. The pay freeze applies based on when pay is earned, not when it is paid.
 A pay rate increase is considered to be "received" when it takes effect, not when it is reflected in a salary payment.

-H. Pay Freeze Rules
+H. Pay freeze rules

 - 1. General.
 An individual who is covered by the pay freeze may not receive a pay rate increase during the pay freeze time period, except as specifically otherwise allowed under the rules in this section H. - 2.
 Treatment of individuals when increase would otherwise cause pay rate to exceed EX-IV.
 Certain political appointees are not covered by the pay freeze provision because they are receiving a rate of pay below EX-IV.
 (See sections B and C of this attachment.
-Note that the official EX-IV rate (i.e., 2024 rate of \$191,900) must be used in applying this rule.)
+Note that the official EX-IV rate (that is, 2024 rate of \$191,900) must be used in applying this rule.)
 If such an individual receives a pay rate increase while the pay freeze is in effect, that pay rate increase may be applied based on the normal rules governing pay adjustments for the applicable pay system only to the extent that it does not cause the individual's rate to exceed the official EX-IV rate.
-At the point the individual's pay rate reaches the EX-IV level, the individual becomes covered by the pay freeze (i.e., a covered individual); thus, no additional increase is permitted-unless a permitted exception is applicable.

-3. Increase for individuals who are moved to a position with higher-level duties and pay.
+At the point the individual's pay rate reaches the EX-IV level, the individual becomes covered by the pay freeze (that is, a covered individual); thus, no additional increase is permitted-unless a permitted exception is applicable. - 3.
+Increase for individuals who are moved to a position with higher-level duties and pay.
 Notwithstanding Rule 1, an employee serving in an Executive Schedule (EX) position, or in a position for which the rate of pay is fixed by statute at an EX rate, and who holds a position under a political appointment may receive a pay increase during the pay freeze time period upon authorized movement to a different covered position with higher-level duties and a pre-established higher level or range of pay than the level or range of the position held immediately before the movement.
-However, any such increase must be based on the frozen rates of pay and applicable pay limitations in effect at the end of 2023 (i.e., the 2013 rates/limitations increased by 1.9 percent).
-(See the provisions of section 747(i) as modified by section 141.
+However, any such increase must be based on the frozen rates of pay and applicable pay limitations in effect at the end of 2023 (that is, the 2013 rates/limitations increased by 1.9 percent).
+(See the provisions of section 747(i).
 Also, for limitations linked to EX rates, see the frozen EX rates in the table in section F.3.)